 We get questions about how to choose a dog door a lot.
 The first determining factor will be size.
 Our doors come in small, medium/large and extra-large.
 The dog's weight will help you determine which size you should choose.
 For small dogs 20lbs or less, like terriers, you will want a small size dog door.
 For 21- 120lb dogs you will want a medium/large size dog door.
 If your dog is very large (120 - 200+ lbs), like a Great Dane or German Shepard you will want either the

 If you have an old, arthritic dog the Easy Dog Door style may be more suited.
 You can get a drop-in or guillotine closing panel to keep out bad weather.

-If your dog has never used a dog door before and you are leaning toward the heavy duty style, we also sell training doors to acclimate your dog to the new design and functionality of the door.
+If your dog has never used a dog door before and you are leaning toward the heavy duty style, we also sell dog door training panel replacements to acclimate your dog to the new design and functionality of the door.